 - Conducts a variety of exercises designed to evaluate and improve the county and our partner’s ability to respond and recover from a disaster

 Emergency Management planning begins with you and your family, starting at home, preparing for all types of disasters.
-I would encourage you to use this website to help prepare yourself and your family in the event of an emergency.
+I encourage residents to follow these steps in preparing for a disaster

 On this site you will find many useful links and information that explain how you can become better prepared in case of a disaster, be it an act of nature or a man-made incident.
 Please use the information provided to come up with a plan for yourself and your family.